-Data augmentation
+2.2 Data Augmentation

 Data augmentation has proven to be an important thing before deep neural networks training.
-Instead of traditional augmentation methods like crop and flip, a crackDCGAN was proposed in this work based on the structure of DCGAN.
-The structure of crackDCGAN was shown in Figure 1.
-The convolution layer can process the image to produce a set of feature maps.
-The activation functions includes ReLU, leakyReLU and sigmoid, which can make the network learn a non-linear task.
-The spatial pooling in discriminator was carried out by average pooling layers.
-It is utilized to translate invariance and reduce the parameter size of the networks.
+Instead of traditional augmentation methods like crop and flip, a cGAN was proposed in this work based on the structure of DCGAN.
+The structure of cGAN was shown in Figure 1.

-The initial learning rate was set to 0.0001, and adjusted during training, where the learning rate would decrease by 15% for each 10000 steps.
+As for the cGAN model, the initial learning rate was set to 0.0001, and adjusted during training, where the learning rate would decrease by 15% for each 10000 steps.
 Binary Cross Entropy (BCELoss) was used as the loss function and Adam was utilized as the optimizer to update the network.
 The batch size of the dataset was set to 16.

 Normally, GAN only works well at much lower resolutions like 32 *32 or 64 *64.
 In order to make the model architecture for better results, some modifications were made.
 The contributions of this work can be summarized as follows:

 1. Larger kernel size was used.
 The kernel size was increased by 1, from 3*3 to 4*4 both in generator and discriminator.
-For generator, a larger kernel at the top convolutional layers could cover more area and thus, could capture more information maintatin the smoothness of the image.
+For generator, a larger kernel at the top convolutional layers could cover more area and thus, could capture more information maintain the smoothness of the image.
 For discriminator, a small kernel may cause the discriminator loss to rapidly approach 0 while a larger kernel size can ease this situation.

 2. The number of filters was increased compared in cGAN to the original DCGAN.
 A small amount of filters, especially in generator, would make the produced images very blurry while more filters can help capture additional information which can eventually add sharpness to the final produced images.